InnuendoPi/Brautomat32/docs/en/Grundeinrichtung/ids.md

-# Setting up induction hob
+# Kettle setup

-## Creating a Mash-Boil kettle
+## Creating a mash kettle

-In the "Mashing Plan" section, the mash-boil kettle is created using the gear icon in the top right corner.
+In the "Mashing Plan" section, the mash kettle is created using the gear icon in the top right corner.

 ![MaischeSud Kessel anlegen](/docs/img/IDS-einrichten.jpg)

-## Configure a Mash-Boil kettle
+## Configure a mash kettle

-Firstly, a hob must be configured.
+Firstly, a kettle must be configured.
 A GGM IDS induction hob is set up in this basic configuration.

 The first setting is the IDS type, where you can choose between GGM IDS1 and IDS2, Relay and webhook.
 Then, three control parameters need to be set: